rmasonhx12/myserver/README.md

-# KOA --- Built by Express to be more permant
+# KOA --- Built by Express to be more performant
 # setup
 * npm init
 * npm install koa